X

 Where:

-<workload_user> is CDP workload user
+<workload_user> is workload user

 <grafana_charts> is a link found in Cluster Details